Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ## 1.8  1 minced
 ## 1.9  1      1
 ```
 The `unnest_tokens` function achieves the transformation to the long format.
 Notice that this is not great, since we have numbers and other non-informative words that is so common in all the ingredients, that we would like to get rid of them.
-While there are better ways of removing very common but not informative words (e.g. [tf-idf](https://en.wikipedia.org/wiki/Tf-idf)), let's simply remove `stop_words` and some common mesurement related words manually:
+While there are better ways of removing very common but not informative words (e.g. [tf-idf](https://en.wikipedia.org/wiki/Tf-idf)), let's simply remove `stop_words` and some common measurement related words manually:

 ```r
 # Stop words from tokenizers package